-Prerequisites: READ 0302; ENGL 0302; MATH 0304, and Enrollment in the Nuclear Medicine Technology Program.
+Prerequisites: TSI satisfied and enrollment in the Nuclear Medicine Technology Program.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.

 NMTT 2366 PRACTICUM-NUCLEAR MEDICAL TECHNOLOGY